 I quickly nod my head and say, “Water is ok.”
 So she stands and offers to serve me some water.

-Now back to what brought me here, still with her warm smile on her face, she politely asks how my day has been so far…
+Still with her warm smile, she politely asks how my day has been so far…

 I say fine, but immediately I give that answer, I get choked up… I’m lying about my day.
 Truthfully speaking it was okay but my mind and thoughts were hell.
 Therapy was my last option and here I am willing to fix it no matter what it takes.